EtienneDuv/test-oakslab/README.md

 Every  startup  goes  through  several  stages.
 In  every  stage,  there  are necessary steps to be accomplished.
 Create a simple application that documents this progress.

-Requirements - Backend:
+**Requirements - Backend:**
-• Implement a GraphQL using Node.js
+- Implement a GraphQL using Node.js
-• Store the progress in memory (not database)
+- Store the progress in memory (not database)
-• Design a database schema to store the data
+- Design a database schema to store the data

+**Tech stack**
 - Node.js
 - GraphQL
 - Typescript